-Here at Core music we host gigs regularly.
-Here are some of the events we have coming up
+Here at Core music we regularly host events and gigs.

-Here at Core music we host gigs regularly.
-Here are some of the events we have coming up
+Here at Core music we regularly host events and gigs.

 Songs from the Outlands, the debut album by the Brothers Gillespie, James and Sam, was launched in Hexham Abbey in December 2015.
 Its mostly traditional songs are played on fiddle, flute, shruti box, mandolin and guitar, underpinning harmonies tinted with Borders accents.
 Listening to the album, few would imagine the rich musical heritage that inspires the Gillespies and on which they’ve drawn once more for their new collection of songs, The Fell.